Ramban district

-Ramban district is a district in the Indian union territory of Jammu and Kashmir, located in the lap of the Pir Panjal range.
+Ramban district is an administrative district in the Jammu division of Indian-administered Jammu and Kashmir in the disputed Kashmir region.
+It is located in a valley surrounded the Pir Panjal range.
 It was carved out as a separate district from erstwhile Doda district in 2007.
 It is located in the Jammu division.
-The district headquarters are at Ramban town, which is located midway between Jammu and Srinagar along the Chenab river in the Chenab valley on National Highway-44, approximately 151 km from Jammu and Srinagar.
+The district headquarters are at Ramban town, which is located midway between Jammu and Srinagar on the banks of the Chenab river on National Highway-44, approximately 151 km from Jammu and Srinagar.

 Administration

 Ramban District is divided into eight tehsils: Banihal, Ramban, Khari, Rajgarh, Batote, Gool, Pogal Paristan (Ukhral) and Ramsoo.

 Each tehsil has its tehsildar, who is the administrative head.
 The district consisted of 116 census villages and 127 revenue villages in 2001.
 The total number of panchayat Halqas in the district was 124.

 District Development Council Ramban

 In the elections for Ramban's District Development Council, Shamshad Begum was elected chairman and Rabiya Beigh was elected vice-chairman.